tritonmc/triton-website/docs/concepts/config.md

 SERVER:say %player% (%uuid%) has just changed their language!
 ```

-Run command on BungeeCord console, but only if the player is on the `lobby` server:
+Run command on the proxy console, but only if the player is on the `lobby` server:

 ```
-BUNGEE:lobby:alert This will only run on lobby!
+PROXY:lobby:alert This will only run on lobby!
 ```

 :::tip

-_(BungeeCord only)_
+_(proxy only)_
 If a command you're using contains a `:` and you want it to be universal, do something like this:
 `PLAYER::give @a minecraft:dirt`